damies13/BrassRazoo/Doc/Block_Structure.md

 ## Records

-A dictionary of Records, the keys of the dictionary is the record id, with the value being a dictionary representing the record data.
+A dictionary of Records, where the keys represent the record ID, and the value is a dictionary representing the record data.

 ## New Blocks

-In order to be eligible to create a new block a server must have someone stake some Brass Razoos with that server, the maximum value of all Records a server can add to a block is limited but the total Brass Razoos staked with that server
+To be eligible to create a new block, a server must have users who have staked Brass Razoos with it.
+The maximum value of Records a server can include in a block is limited by the total amount of Brass Razoos staked with that server.